ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * It MUST support and understand all the parameters listed in {{fig-ACE-Groupcomm-Parameters}}, with the following exceptions.

-   - 'conf_filter', which MUST be supported and understood only if the Administrator suppoorts the partial retrieval of a group configuration by filters (see {{configuration-resource-fetch}}).
+   - 'conf_filter', which MUST be supported and understood only if the Administrator supports the partial retrieval of a group configuration by filters (see {{configuration-resource-fetch}}).

-   - 'app_groups_diff' parameter, which MUST be supported and understood only if the Administrator suppoorts the selective update of a group configuration (see {{configuration-resource-patch}}).
+   - 'app_groups_diff' parameter, which MUST be supported and understood only if the Administrator supports the selective update of a group configuration (see {{configuration-resource-patch}}).

 # ACE Groupcomm Error Identifiers {#error-types}